alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 This is a quote from the Ph.D.
 Grind, and 2015-me agreed with this as-is.
-Learning about new research is awesome, in the same way that taking classes is awesome, because the paper authors / teachers has thought about how to deliver knowledge as quickly and clearly as possible into your head.
+Learning about new research is awesome, in the same way that taking classes is awesome, because the paper authors / teachers have thought about how to deliver knowledge as quickly and clearly as possible into your head.
 If the paper's confusing, or the course doesn't cover the right topics, they've failed.